ClojureBridgeLondon/workshop-content-gitbook/simple-values/numbers.md

 0.072725
 10.5
 -99.9

+;; To maintain precision we can represent fractions, called ratio types 13/7
+2/3
 ```

 Numbers can be used by themselves, although they don't do anything useful alone.
 So lets do some maths...